Motivated to maintain recovery from your eating disorder but are unsure how to do that now that you aren’t in a treatment center?

 Eating Disorder Therapy is also Available Online

 With COVID-19 impacting everyday life, we offer online therapy via video as well as seeing clients in person.
 Click here to read about our in-person session safety protocols during COVID-19.

 We prefer to do video sessions with clients so that we can see your face and body to make observations and help you tune into what’s happening there.

 We use a HIPAA compliant video platform to ensure confidentiality.
-All you need as a phone, tablet or computer with a camera and an internet connection.
-If you live with people, we also recommend doing on-line sessions behind locked doors or putting a sign on the door, as well as using headphones.
+All you need is a phone, tablet or computer with a camera and an internet connection.
+If you live with people, we also recommend doing online sessions behind locked doors or putting a sign on the door, as well as using headphones.

 Perhaps you’re considering therapy for recovering from an eating disorder but have more questions…